-- Participating in a DePaul Prep initiative such as the Rincon Family Services Gift Drive
+- Participating in a DePaul Prep initiative such as the Rincon Family Services Gift Drive, food drives, etc

-- Signing up for service oppotunities via MobileServe, posted on Schoology and read in morning announcements
+- Signing up for service opportunities via MobileServe, posted on Schoology, and reading in morning announcements

 ST. LOUISE DE MARILLAC SERVICE DISTINCTION AND THE VINCENTIAN SERVICE AWARD

 St. Louise de Marillac Service Distinction: Students who complete a minimum number of service hours over their 4 years will be eligible to receive honors cords at graduation.
 Hours that qualify a student for honors cords must be completed at Chicago non-profit organizations, highlighting the Vincentian charism of serving those on the margins.